GLOBAL MARKETS-Oil tumbles on supply concern, euro up ahead of French vote

 By Rodrigo Campos

-NEW YORK, May 4 (Reuters) - Crude oil prices tumbled on Thursday, erasing the gains made since a production cut deal last November, while the euro strengthened against the U.S. dollar as a pro-European Union centrist looked set to win the French presidency.
+NEW YORK, May 4 (Reuters) - Crude oil prices continued to fall on Thursday, erasing the gains made since a production cut deal last November, while the euro strengthened against the U.S. dollar as a pro-European Union centrist looked set to win the French presidency.

-Corporate results boosted European stocks to their highest in almost two years, while losses in energy shares and gains in the healthcare sector kept Wall Street little changed.
+Corporate results boosted European stocks to fresh 20-month highs, while losses in energy shares and gains in consumer stocks kept Wall Street little changed.

 Bets on the U.S. Federal Reserve raising rates next month rose to a 74 percent chance from 71 percent Wednesday, with help from data showing new applications for jobless benefits fell last week and the number of Americans on unemployment rolls hit a 17-year low.